 How to say “how old are you?” in Japanese

-Japanese native speakers would say “nan sai desu ka” to ask ‘how old are you?’ in Japanese.
-Or perhaps, they would use its polite expression, “oikutsu desu ka”.
-In this blog post, I will explain these expressions in detail based on their components.
-And also, I will explain how to use them through example sentences.
-Let’s get started!Contents
+Native speakers often say “nan sai desu ka” to mean ‘how old are you?’ in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this phrase in detail based on its grammatical components.
+And also, I will explain how to use it through an example sentence.
+My explanations would help Japanese learners understand “nan sai desu ka” more clearly.
+Then, let’s get started!

 - Definition and meaning of “nan sai desu ka”

-- Components of “nan sai desu ka”
+- What does “nan sai desu ka” literally mean?

 - Definition and meaning of “oikutsu desu ka”